REIQ coronavirus fast facts

 FAST FACTS: SELF-ASSESSMENT & REPORTING

-Follow the current guidelines on daily self-assessment and reporting as provided by QLD Health’s COVID-19 quiz (here).
+Follow the current guidelines on daily self-assessment and reporting as provided by Healthdirect’s Coronavirus (COVID-19) Symptom Checker (here).
 If you have a fever, cough or difficulty breathing, seek medical assistance by calling your medical practitioner in advance and follow their advice on how to seek diagnosis and treatment.
 Please stay alert for revised guidelines on self-assessment and reporting from health professionals as well as from QLD Health.

 Do you have any of the following symptoms of COVID-19?